WPChill/strong-testimonials/readme.txt

 == Changelog ==

+= 1.7 =
+* Custom fields on the testimonial submission form.
+* Client fields underneath each testimonial via shortcodes.

 = 1.6.2 =
 * Fix conflict if jQuery Cycle plugin is enqueued by another plugin or theme.
 * Fix conflict if using cycle shortcode and cycle widget on same page.